 InsideTracker’s approach of combining labs and DNA analysis is a good one, although they may lack when it comes to execution.
 By only analyzing a limited number of gene and lab markers, they may be potentially leaving out many that can play a role in overall well-being.

 For a more comprehensive approach to health, SelfDecode could be a good alternative.
 SelfDecode uses cutting-edge AI and machine learning to analyze up to 83 million genetic variants from a typical DNA file.
-You can either get a SelfDecode DNA test or upload your preexisting raw file.

 |Personalized & holistic health recommendations||Yes||Yes (limited)||No||No|